 Paediatric physiotherapist specialised in treatment of baby torticollis and baby flat head at home or at the practice in Belgravia SW1 & Clapham SW4

 Excellence Physiotherapy offers baby torticollis and flat head treatment by specialised and experienced paediatric physiotherapists, based in London.
 Our London physiotherapist will tailor a specific treatment plan based on the personalised baby assessment done on your child.
 Depending of the assessment our physiotherapist might also refer your baby to our osteopath in London to fasten the treatment.
 We usually carry out the treatment during home visits in London to avoid taking your baby on public transport.
-However, if you prefer for your child to be seen at the practice, we offer sessions either at the Light Centre practices: Belgravia near Victoria station or at our Clapham practice between Clapham South Station and Clapham common near Battersea and in our Moorgate practice.
+However, if you prefer for your child to be seen at the practice, we offer sessions either at the Light Centre practices in Belgravia near Victoria station or at our Clapham practice between Clapham South Station and Clapham common near Battersea and in our Moorgate practice.

 We can also offer a full assessment of your baby’s overall health.
 Contact us for details or if you whish to ask a question about your baby’s condition to one of our London paediatric physiotherapists.